MRI DISC SPECTROSCOPY vs INVASIVE DISCOGRAPHY FOR IDENTIFYING PAINFUL DISCS

 Key Points

-• MRS +ve discs treated surgically have a high post operative success rate (>90%).
+• MRI Disc Spectroscopy +ve discs (with a high MRS Score) treated surgically have a high operative success rate (>90%).

 Panorama Radiology Specialists offer MRI Discography (MRI Disc Spectroscopy) to aid localisation of discogenic lower back pain.

-PRS process MRS data inhouse in collaboration with our UQ research team.
+PRS process MRS data in collaboration with the Siemens research team using specialised syngo.via software.
 We do not send MRS cases to the USA for data processing, which may be the case in other centres.

 Dr Angus Watts